Wilen456/pixelPerilMobileApp/README.md

 # Pixel Peril
 The purpose of **Pixel Peril** is a fun game that can help you destress!
 The purpose of our game is a time waster that gives the user instant gratification.
 # Function
 Our app is a game.
-The funt
+The function of the game is to survive as long as possible.
+The user will continue to progress to new levels and unlock new maps the longer they survive.
+Another unique feature of the game is creating custom loadouts and character customization.
 # How to Use the App
 ## Home Screen
-When you open the app, you are automatically taken to the home screen.
+When the user opens the app, they are automatically taken to the home screen.
 There are buttons for the store, loadout, and starting the game.
-Each button will take you to a different page.
+Each button will take them to a different page.
 ### Store
-The store contains all items up for purchase that you can use in the game or just to update your character.
+The store contains all items up for purchase that can be used in the game or just to update your character.
 ### Loadout Page
 The loadout page contains all of the equipment you've bought and gives you the opportunity to choose what your character will look like before entering the game.
 ## Starting the Game